Lady Friday: Characters

-Reception

-The book currently holds a rating of 3.93 out of 5 on Goodreads with 30% of a total 22,978 ratings being 5 stars.

 Publication history

-After the novel's initial publication by HarperCollins,Scholastic Press and Allen & Unwin in 2007 it was reprinted as follows in 2018 by Allen & Unwin in Australia.
+After the novel's initial publication by HarperCollins, Scholastic Press and Allen & Unwin in 2007 it was reprinted as follows in 2018 by Allen & Unwin in Australia.

 In 2019 it was included in The Keys to the Kingdom Complete Collection, published by Allen & Unwin.

 The novel was also translated into German and Polish in 2008, Japanese in 2011, and Chinese in 2013.